 Kuwait Finance and Investment Company K.S.C.
 (Public) (the Parent Company) is a Kuwaiti Shareholding Company incorporated on 29 March 2000 in accordance with Commercial Companies Law No. 15 of 1960 which has been replaced by Law no 1 of year 2016 (New Companies' Law).
-The Parent Company is regulated by the Capital Markets Authority (CMA) as an investment company.
+The Parent Company is regulated by the Capital Markets Authority (CMA) as an investment company in accordance with law no. 7 of year 2010 and as amended by law no. 108 of year 2014 and law no. 22 of year 2015.
 It is also subject to the supervision of the Central Bank of Kuwait (CBK) as an investment company practicing finance activities.